 - Support Pricing and Services: AWS requires EDP customers to enroll in the AWS Enterprise Support program for the duration of the EDP contract.
-There may be opportunity to clarify and negotiate what is received through AWS support over the duration of the EDP contract period.
+There may be an opportunity to clarify and negotiate what is received through AWS support throughout the EDP contract period.

 AWS EDP Negotiation Checklist